Skip to main content

 CREATE USER user1@'192.%' IDENTIFIED BY "abcde";

-If you forget your password and cannot log in to Doris, you can add the skip_localhost_auth_check=true parameter to the FE's configuration file and restart the FE.
-This will allow you to log in to Doris from the FE machine without a password using the root user.
+If you forget your password and cannot log in to Doris, you can add the skip_localhost_auth_check=true parameter in the FE config file and restart FE, so you can log in to Doris as root on the FE local machine without a password.

-After logging in, you can use the SET PASSWORD command to reset your password.
+After logging in, you can reset the password using the SET PASSWORD command.

-3. Any user cannot reset the password of the root user, except for the root user itself.
+3. No user can reset the root user's password except the root user itself.

 4. current_user() and user()

-Users can use SELECT current_user() and SELECT user() to view current_user and user, respectively. current_user indicates the identity used by the current user to pass the authentication system, while user is the actual User Identity of the current user.
+Users can view current_user and user through SELECT current_user() and SELECT user() respectively. current_user represents the identity through which the current user passed the authentication system, while user is the user's actual User Identity.

 All permissions are granted to a specific current_user, and the actual user has all the permissions of the corresponding current_user.